-The second phase of the boardwalk project continues the boardwalk in the wetland from where it ends now, near the Showy Lady's-slippers, to the south end of the wetland path where the terrain begins to rise above the marshy soil.
-The length of this segment is as long as the first phase.
-Incorporated into the design is a diamond shaped gathering area near the Lady's-slippers, which can be used by student groups for wetland study.
+The second phase of the boardwalk project continues the boardwalk in the wetland from near the Showy Lady's-slippers, to the south end of the wetland path where the terrain begins to rise above the marshy soil.
+The length of this segment is 327 feet, making the entire boardwalk over 600 feet long.
+Incorporated into the design of phase II is a diamond shaped gathering area near the Lady's-slippers, which can be used by student groups for wetland study.
 This section has a curved 20 foot bench.